pruthvianveshmuga/robofriends/README.md

 ## Deploy

-- To deploy the app to github pages, run `npm run build`.
+- To deploy the app to github pages, run `npm run deploy`.